 Finally, the Commission attempts to rely on cases where a finding of need was affirmed based on precedent agreements for all of the project capacity - which Petitioners previously distinguished in our opening brief.
 See e.g. Bordentown v.
 FERC, 903 F.3d 234, 263 (3rd.
 Cir.
 2018) (finding precedent agreements for full project capacity proof of need for a compressor station); also Petitioners' Br.
-25. In short, the Commission fails to justify its reliance solely on precedent agreements to demonstrate project need when the project is only 59 percent subscribed, given that the the Certificate Policy and past precedent endorse reliance on precedent agreements alone only when they are for "most" of the project capacity.
+25. In short, the Commission fails to justify its reliance solely on precedent agreement subscribed, given that the the Certificate Policy and past precedent endorse reliance on precedent agreements alone only when they are for "most" of the project capacity.